-Section I: Planning and Implementation for Identification and Recruitment Criteria I.1 - Meeting Schedules The response includes a meeting schedule for regular school year and summer recruitment.
-I.2 - Management and Coordination of Staff The response includes all essential elements of on-going recruitment: • flexible staff schedules, peak periods of agricultural activity, and use of the ID&R activities checklist; • assignment of recruitment areas for regular school year and summer; • recruitment outside of the school building on-going during the week, month, year • visits to employers, camps, neighborhoods, agencies, and other community gathering places; • SSPs/recruiters have time on their schedules for recruitment; • flexible work hours during the regular school year and summer and that schedules are flexible and will change based on peak periods and/or parent's work schedules.
+Title I, Part C - Migrant Education Program Identification and Rec Section I: Planning and Implementation for Identification and Recruitment cruitment Plan (required only for LEAs receiving a Title I Part C allocation) Criteria I.1 - Meeting Schedules The response includes a meeting schedule for regular school year and summer recruitment.
+I.2 - Management and Coordination of Staff The response includes all essential elements of on-going recruitment: • flexible staff schedules, peak periods of agricultural activity, and use of the ID&R activities checklist; • assignment of recruitment areas for regular school year and summer; • recruitment outside of the school building on-going during the week, month, year • visits to employers, camps, neighborhoods, agencies, and other community gathering places; • SSPs/recruiters have time on their schedules for recruitment; • flexible work hours during the regular school year and summer and that schedules are flexible and change based on peak periods and/or parent's work schedules.
 I.3 - Coordination with GaDOE MEP Regional Office The response addresses coordination with the GaDOE MEP regional office: • frequent contact with GaDOE regional recruiter for coordination efforts (once a week is preferred); • completing COEs in a timely manner (first two days is preferred); • contact to GaDOE regional recruiter if family is not found or contacted after two days.
 I.4 - Identifying New Qualifying Moves The response addresses the essential elements of on-going contact with current migratory children and youth to determine if new qualifying moves occurred: • completed during the re-sign period; • completed after school breaks (inter-sessions, spring, holiday, summer, etc.); • completed when there is a reason to determine if a move occurred.
-I.5 - Use of the Occupational Survey The response addresses the essential elements of how the occupational survey is used in the LEA: description of how all schools use the occupational survey during new student registration and back-to-school registration for all returning students; how the LEA will notify/train reviewers (clerks, secretaries) of the occupational survey process and what to do with the forms; process to check with school clerks or registration clerks, on a weekly basis, for new surveys needing review; process for how the MEP contact and SSP/Recruiter will review and prioritize occupational surveys for follow up; timeline for follow up (two days preferred), then contact GaDOE regional recruiter, if needed.
+I.5 - Use of the Occupational Survey The response addresses the essential elements of how the occupational survey is used in the LEA: how the LEA MEP contact ensured the use of the most recent version of the Occupational Survey (available at the GaDOE MEP website); description of how all schools use the occupational survey during new student registration and back-to-school registration for all returning students; how the LEA notifies/trains reviewers (clerks, secretaries) of the occupational survey process and what to do with the forms; process to check with school clerks or registration clerks, on a weekly basis, for new surveys needing review; process for how the MEP contact and SSP/Recruiter reviews and prioritizes occupational surveys for follow up; timeline for follow up (two days preferred), then contact GaDOE regional recruiter, if needed.